Northern Passages with Glacier Bay & Sitka

 Skiff, kayak, and paddle board through fjords and inlets as wildlife greets you from land and sea.
 Explore the wilderness of the Tongass National Forest and Glacier Bay National Park.

-- Whale watching in Icy Strait and Lynn Canal or Chatham Strait
+- Whale watching in Icy Strait and Chatham Strait.

 - Wildlife searches—bears, sea otters, harbor seals, Dall’s porpoises

-- South Marble Island—a bird and sea lion haulout
+- Marble Islands sea lion haulout and puffin rookery.

 - Hike and bushwhack in the Tongass National Forest

 - Kayak, paddle board, and skiff in glacial fjords

 - B=Breakfast, L=Lunch, D=Dinner

 After a day of exploring Alaska’s Capital City of Juneau, there’s nothing like a hearty greeting from your crew and some bon voyage bubbly.
 With all souls settled in on board, you’re underway.
 The adventure starts now.
 From the first moment, your expedition team is all hands on deck - looking for the first whales spouts of the week.
 Out on the bow, Southeast Alaska welcomes you with Coast Mountain views.
 (D)